-We can help with research and information on any subject, not just library related questions:
+The Information Team can help with research and information on any subject, and more complex library related enquiries:

-For Norfolk-based trusted information on benefits, business, citizenship, health, jobs, money and your rights, go to Information4Living.
-For information on these topics in the rest of the UK, go to Bookmark your Library.
+For Norfolk-based trusted information on benefits, business, citizenship, health, jobs, money and your rights, go to Information4Living

 Some are accessible in your local library only, some are available from any device when you log in with your library card.
 We’ve paid for them so you don’t have to.